I am an artist who is perpetually engaged in the creation of a seemingly ethereal novel….

 On Creating as a South American (Latino) artist in North America (USA):

 For us artists who have been uprooted, or that belong to a first generation of uprooted parents, there are questions that we cannot elude regarding assimilation and appropriation each time we create.
 Every piece that we conceive is confronted with questions in our heads regarding the intent, the purpose of each stroke and its ramifications; we wonder if we are being honest, if we are being true to our experience.
 We search to understand that if the effort says something about us, what does it say, first of all- to us- and secondly, about our essence?
-There are questions regarding how much have we accepted from the culture of hegemony (eg: how much of the root of my 'Latino experience' is still present) and ultimately, are we utilizing signifiers for a purpose that is our own?
-Obviously the risk one runs, without scrutiny, is that one is pleasing the many galleries that clamor for our work to simply bring in the exotic elements (now more politicized than ever, with the new statistics, as politicos salivate over the Latino vote).
+There are questions regarding how much have we accepted from the culture of hegemony (eg: how much of the root of my ‘Latino experience’ is still present) and ultimately, are we utilizing signifiers for a purpose that is our own, that is fluid and unencumbered by the “shoulds” or “should nots”….

-Retorno A la Semilla is a piece that speaks about my longing for a Unified Americas, from Tierra del Fuego to Alaska.
+Retorno A la Semilla is a piece that speaks about my longing for a Unified America, from Tierra del Fuego to Alaska.